aleen42/gitbook-comments/README.md

 	* 1.1.6 enhancement of compatible styles
 	* 1.1.9 styles for the authorization wrapper and unexpected redirect url
 	* 1.2.0 support GitLab
+	* 1.2.2 fix commented time and passed parameters when leaving comments in GitLab

 ### :fuelpump: How to contribute